jtablesaw/tablesaw/README.md

 * Adding and removing columns
 * Printing the first few rows for a peak at the data
 * Sorting a table by column name
-* Run descriptive statistics (mean, min, max, etc.) on a numeric column
+* Running descriptive statistics (mean, min, max, etc.) on a numeric column
 * Performing mapping operations over columns
 * Filtering rows
 * Calculating totals and sub-totals